jeremyboggs/jeremyboggs.net/cv.md

 - (Review) Visual Interface Design for Digital Cultural Heritage: A Guide to Rich-Prospect Browsing by Stan Ruecker, et. al. _Literary and Linguistic Computing_ vol. 27, no. 4, 2012.
 - (Review) Query Pic by Tim Sherratt. _Journal of Digital Humanities_ 1:1 (Winter 2011) , with Wayne Graham, Eric Rochester, and David McClure.
 - (Book Chapter) “Digital Literacy and the Undergraduate Curriculum” and “Unconferences,” _Hacking the Academy: New Approaches to Scholarship and Teaching from Digital Humanities_.
 Daniel J. Cohen and Tom Scheinfeldt, eds.
 University of Michigan Press, 2013.
+- (Book Chapter) “Gilded Age and Progressive Era” and “Electronic Journals,” in _The History Highway: A 21st Century Guide to Internet Resources_.
+Dennis Trinkle and Scott Merriman, eds.
+Armonk, New York: M.E.
+Sharpe, 2006.
+- (Article) “What?
+Wikipedia in History Class?”](http://www.iste.org/learn/publications/learning-and-leading/issues/Learning_Connections_What_Wikipedia_in_History_Class.aspx) _Learning and Leading with Technology_.
+December/January 2010.
+- (Review) _White Women, Rape, and the Power of Race in Virginia, 1900-1940_ by Lisa Lindquist Dorr.
+H-SAWH, July 2006
+- (Review) _In Old Virginia: Slavery, Farming, and Society in the Journal of John Walker_, by Claudia Bushman (Johns Hopkins University Press, 2002). _North Carolina Historical Review_ (October, 2002).
+- (Review) _Democratic Dissent and Cultural Fictions of Antebellum America_, by Stephen John Hartnett (University of Illinois Press, 2002). _Maryland Historical Magazine_ (Winter, 2003).
+- (Review) _A Separate Circle: Jewish Life in Knoxville, Tennessee_, by Wendy Besmann (University of Tennessee Press, 2001). _Tennessee Historical Quarterly_ (Winter, 2003).
+- (Review) _Local Matters: Race, Crime, and Justice in the Nineteenth-Century South_, edited by Christopher Waldrep, and Donald G. Nieman (University of Georgia Press, 2001). _Southern Historian_ (Spring, 2003).
+- (Review) _The Reconstruction of American Liberalism, 1865-1914_, by Nancy Cohen (University of North Carolina Press, 2002). _Florida Historical Quarterly_ (Winter 2004).
+- (Review) _The Cold War and the Color Line: American Race Relations in the Global Arena_, by Thomas Borstelmann (Harvard University Press, 2001). _North Carolina Historical Review_ (October, 2004).

 ## Presentations